Cocoercivity, Smoothness and Bias in Variance-Reduced Stochastic Gradient Methods: Convergence

-Positive definiteness of this matrix sum is established by ensuring positivity of the sum of the smallest eigenvalues.
-For the eigenvalues of the Kronecker products, see Section \ref{sec:technical}.
-The resulting condition for positive definiteness is
+Positive definiteness of this matrix is established by ensuring positivity of the smallest eigenvalue $\sigma_{\min}$.
+The smallest eigenvalue $\sigma_{\min}$ is greater than the sum of the smallest eigenvalue of each term.
+For the eigenvalues of the Kronecker products, see \eqref{eq:kroneig}.
+This gives that